HL7/carin-bb/source/pages/capstatements.md

 <tbody>
 <tr>
 <td><a href="CapabilityStatement-carin-bb-capabilitystatement-consumer-app.html">CARIN_BlueButton_Consumer_App_CapabilityStatement</a></td>
-<td>The Section describes the expected capabilities of the CARIN Blue Button Consumer App which is responsible for creating and initiating the queries for information about an individual patient.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by CARIN Blue Button Servers are defined in the [Conformance Requirements for Server](carin-bb-capabilitystatement-healthplan-api.html).
-CARIN Blue Button Consumer Apps have the option of choosing from this list to access necessary data based on their local use cases and other contextual requirements.</td>
+<td>The Section describes the expected capabilities of the Consumer-Directed Payer Data Exchange Consumer App which is responsible for creating and initiating the queries for information about an individual patient.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by Consumer-Directed Payer Data Exchange Servers are defined in the [Conformance Requirements for Server](carin-bb-capabilitystatement-healthplan-api.html).
+Consumer-Directed Payer Data Exchange Consumer Apps have the option of choosing from this list to access necessary data based on their local use cases and other contextual requirements.</td>
 </tr>
 <tr>
 <td><a href="CapabilityStatement-carin-bb-capabilitystatement-healthplan-api.html">CARINBlueButton_HealthPlan_API_CapabilityStatement</a></td>
-<td>This Section describes the expected capabilities of the CARIN Blue Button Server actor which is responsible for providing responses to the queries submitted by the CARIN Blue Button Requestors.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by CARIN Blue Button Servers are defined.</td>
+<td>This Section describes the expected capabilities of the Consumer-Directed Payer Data Exchange Server actor which is responsible for providing responses to the queries submitted by the Consumer-Directed Payer Data Exchange Requestors.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by Consumer-Directed Payer Data Exchange Servers are defined.</td>
 </tr>
 </tbody>
 </table>